 Hey there, I’m Doi Domasian.
 I’m from Cebu, Philippines and I have these pair of itching travelling feet which can’t wait to go out and hop on the next trike, jeepney, taxi, bus, train, boat or plane just to go to new places as well as old familiar ones.

 Trivia: If in Thailand Doi means mountain, back home, Doi or Doy (short for Dodoy or Sindoy) is a common monicker for every male specie, young or adult living in the islands of Cebu and Bohol.
 Day (pronounced as Dai and short for Inday) is the female counterpart.

 I was never a writer nor a blogger.
 I am also not a techie person nor a photographer.
 But after getting a lot of

-After some time, I found the need to separate my travel posts, thus creating The Travelling Feet.
-This site is where I chronicle my adventures and misadventures as I travel to familiar and unfamiliar places and brave the unknown.
+threats encouragement from friends, friends and friends, I gave in to blogging.
+I started blogging on a personal blog but haven’t updated that in eons.
+After some time, I found the need to separate my travel posts, thus creating this space.
+In here, I chronicle my adventures and misadventures as I travel to familiar and unfamiliar places and brave the unknown.

 Quitting to Travel

-to end the confusion, here’s a photo of me…and YES, I’m a she 😉
+Oh, here’s a photo of me…and YES, I’m a she 😉

 Wanna hear my voice and how non-sense I can become?
 Check out my Podcast Interview with The Great Headstand man, Soloflighted! 😉

 Oh.
 If you happen to be where I am or you meet me down the road, please say “Hi”! 😉